Are you also overwhelmed with an abundance of JIRA notifications?

 - to keep updating on issues that I select as important

 To implement effective notifications, we configure JIRA with:

 No Autowatch functionality

-Disabling Autowatch can be done on profile level or on global level.
-Check the links for more details:
+Disabling Autowatch can be done on the profile level or on a global level.
+Check the link for more details on profile level: